Shavkatjon-O/data-strcutures-and-algorithms/README.md

 Lecture notes and source codes on data structures and computer algorithms by [Shavkatjon-O](https://github.com/Shavkatjon-O).

-> Detailed lecture notes - Implementation of DSA in Python, Java, C++

-Welcome to the Data Structures and Algorithms repository!
+> Welcome to the Data Structures and Algorithms repository!
 This repository contains lecture notes and source code implementations of various data structures and algorithms in Python, Java, and C++.

 ## Table of Contents